ovh/docs/pages/cloud/dedicated/migrate_a_server_to_another/guide.en-us.md

 ## Go further

-If you would like assistance migrating your server, please refer to our [support offers](https://www.ovhcloud.com/en/support-levels/) or contact [OVHcloud partners](https://partner.ovhcloud.com/en/).
+If you would like assistance migrating your server, please contact [OVHcloud partners](https://partner.ovhcloud.com/en/).

 Join our community of users on <https://community.ovh.com/en/>.